tobiasbriones/blog/math/pi-day-2024-03-14/index.md

 Further, notice that a product type can be seen as an ADT with only one data constructor or sum type with one only variant in Haskell since a product type is isomorphic to such ADT.
-That is, algebraic data types with one constructor are isomorphic to a product type, and product types are also the dual of sum types [6].
+That is, algebraic data types with one constructor are isomorphic to a product type, and product types are also the dual of sum types.
+[6]

 The dualities mentioned show how Π is ubiquitous in mathematics and computer science.